 After all that shopping, it’s time for another kid day.
 The Museum of Discovery is located right in downtown Little Rock and perfect for every age to embrace their inner child and discovery the how and why.

-As of now the museum is closed for renovations but will be reopened the end of summer 2021 with new exhibits to enjoy.
+This museum has been newly renovated and reopened the end of summer 2021 with new exhibits to enjoy!

 The River Market

 Just a few buildings over from The Museum of Discovery is the River Market.
 Inside you’ll find a collection of different restaurants all with amazing food.
 So if Grandma is craving Thai cuisine and little Susie wants pizza, perfect!
 Because you can order both.

 Your family is still here?!
 Ok… let’s keep going.